PyICe-ADI/PyICe/docs/tutorials/tutorial_8_bench_config_management.rst

 * component_collection
     * This creates a dictionary to which the instruments are added by the add_component() method.
 * connection_collection
     * This creates a list of connections between terminals of all instruments for a test.
-Connections are added by calling the add_connection method and listing the two terminals that will be conneced, e.g. add_connection(test_components.get_components["AGILENT_3497x"]["BAY1"], test_components.get_components["AGILENT_34908A"]["BAY"]).
+Connections are added by calling the add_connection method and listing the *two* terminals that will be connected, e.g. add_connection(test_components.get_components["AGILENT_3497x"]["BAY1"], test_components.get_components["AGILENT_34908A"]["BAY"]).
 To prevent influence on sensitive ports, terminals can also be declared "blocked".
-A test with a connection made to a terminal cannot be run alongside another test with that terminal "blocked".
+A test with a connection made to a terminal cannot be run in regression with another test with that terminal "blocked".
 It is also in this class that connection lists from multiple tests can be merged into a set of connections using the distill method.

 To get started, import the two files and create objects to store the components and connections utilized by the test: